-Finally place a bucket as shown above and carefully rake out the loose soot using the tool that came with the cooker.
-Take care to reach into the corners using slow deliberate strokes to avoid dust.
-It may also be possible to insert a vacuum hose into the cavity for a really good dust free clean.
-A well run cooker and healthy flue should produce no more than the amount shown above in 12 months.
+Once the flue access plate has been removed, place a bucket underneath the exposed flueway slots and use the flue rake to rake out all the loosened soot.
+Take care to reach the corners using slow and deliberate strokes to avoid dust.
+It may also be possible to insert a vacuum hose into the cavity for a good dust free clean.
+Once cleaned, replace the access plate and the nuts and close the flue access door.